georgewallace/elasticsearch/docs/reference/elasticsearch/mapping-reference/dense-vector.md

 }
 ```

+%  TEST[setup:my_index]

 Vectors indexed before this change will keep using the `flat` type (raw float32 representation and brute force search for KNN queries).

 In order to have all the vectors updated to the new type, either reindexing or force merging should be used.

-For debugging purposes, it’s possible to inspect how many segments (and docs) exist for each `type` with the [Index Segments API](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-indices-segments).
+For debugging purposes, it’s possible to inspect how many segments (and docs) exist for each `type` with the [Index Segments API](indices-segments.md#index-segments-api-request).